VideoDApp/video-editor-swift/README.md

 Instruction for app effect creation

-Create video effects with Adobe After Effects and save ProRes 4444, then encode with default mac encoder (mouse right click by file and select Services->Encode Selected Video Files), then select HEVC 1080p, check Preserve Transparency
+Create video effects with Adobe After Effects and save ProRes 4444, then encode with default mac encoder (mouse right click by file and select Services->Encode Selected Video Files), then select HEVC 1080p (or H.264 720p), check Preserve Transparency

 Effect size: 720x1280
-Codec: HEVC 1080p (with or without alpha)
+Codec: HEVC 1080p (with or without alpha), in some cases H.264 720p